Twitter Handle: @LIDucksGM

 2021 is Mike Pfaff's 27th year in the professional sports business.
 He has been with the Ducks since 2002, took over the position of GM in 2006 and was named club president in 2011.

 Under Pfaff's leadership, the Ducks have led the circuit in attendance, became the first team in league history to eclipse the 8-million fan mark, and have welcomed a record 680+ sellout crowds.
-He is the first-ever three-time winner of the Atlantic League Executive of the Year Award (2008, 2010, 2016) and has also been named to the "40 under 40" Class of 2009 by the Long Island Business News.
+He is the first-ever three-time winner of the Atlantic League Executive of the Year Award (2008, 2010, 2016) and has also been named a "40 under 40" award winner by the Long Island Business News.
 On the field, Mike’s role in player procurement has helped the club achieve new heights, earning seven Championship Series appearances (2011, 2012, 2013, 2016, 2017, 2018, 2019) in the past nine seasons while bringing three Atlantic League championships to Long Island (2012, 2013, 2019).

 Michael is proud of the growth of the QuackerJack Foundation during his tenure.
 Founded in 2003, the team’s charitable arm has continued to expand its efforts and now contributes to over 800 non-profit and community organizations each year, while bringing awareness to worthy programs and causes in need of assistance on Long Island.